Rajpratik71/zfs_wiki/OpenZFS-Patches.md

 $ git clone -o zfsonlinux https://github.com/zfsonlinux/zfs.git
 ```

 **Add remote repositories.** Using the GitHub web interface [fork][github-fork] the [zfs][zfs-repo] repository in to your personal GitHub account.
-Add your new fork and the [openzfs][openzfs-repo] repository as remotes and then fetch both repositories.
+Add your new zfs fork and the [openzfs][openzfs-repo] repository as remotes and then fetch both repositories.
 The OpenZFS repository is large and the initial fetch may take some time over a slow connection.

 ```
 $ cd zfs
-$ git remote add behlendorf git@github.com:behlendorf/zfs.git
+$ git remote add your-github-account git@github.com:your-github-account/zfs.git
 $ git remote add openzfs https://github.com/openzfs/openzfs.git
 $ git fetch --all
 ```